toddledev/documentation/docs/20-guides/101-datocms/index.md

 # DatoCMS Integration Guide

 DatoCMS is a headless Content Management System (CMS) that lets you store and manage content, and retrieve that content via a GraphQL API for use in your front-end applications.
-This guide outlines the process of establishing a data model within DatoCMS and integrating it with Nordcraft.
+This guide outlines the process of creating a data model within DatoCMS and integrating it with Nordcraft.

 ### Source Projects

-Clone the projects referenced in this guide to your DatoCMS and Nordcraft accounts to follow along:
+Clone the projects below to your DatoCMS and Nordcraft accounts to follow along with this guide:

 *   [DatoCMS Sample Project](https://dashboard.datocms.com/clone?projectId=161783&name=Nordcraft%20Sample)
 *   [Nordcraft Sample Project](https://editor.nordcraft.com/projects/datocms_starter/branches/main)